ArduPilot/ardupilot_wiki/plane/source/docs/introduction.rst

 for a leisurely walk.

 Please do not be tempted to skip over steps and rush into flight.
-This is robotics and aviation combined--both of which are quite complex on their own.
+This is robotics and aviation combined -- both of which are quite complex on their own.
 Take some time to become familiar with this user manual.
 Follow the steps patiently, and you will have your robot safely up in the air.